 notice a light out in a car park, please phone Customer First who

 will pass the fault on to the relevant person.

 If you wish to see the CCTV footage and your request relates to

 an incident involving theft or damage, please contact the police.

 School Parking Enforcement

 We work closely with the Safer

-schools gates by ensuring the enforcement of the schools
+school gates by ensuring the enforcement of the schools'

 yellow keep clear markings/zigzag lines.